 MATERIALS AND METHODS

-The study was targeted at “China Lodge” Ifite-Awka located in the tropical rain forest region of south east Nigeria, with an annual rainfall of about 2,000mm, .relative humidity of 70 to 80% and average maximum and minimum temperatures of 32⁰C and 22⁰C respectively.
+The study was targeted at “China Lodge” Ifite-Awka located in the tropical rain forest region of south east Nigeria, with an annual rainfall of about 2,000mm, .relative humidity of 70 to 80% and average maximum and minimum temperatures of 32⁰C and 22⁰C respectively (Ref?).
 China Lodge occupants are male and female university undergraduates.The prevailing breeding habitat observed in the area during the study included water stored in several open receptacles kept in bathrooms, ground pools around leaking water storage tanks, and water collections on axils of plants around the hostels.
 These, coupled with the climatic conditions are suitable for the development and maintenance of mosquito species that could transmit malaria parasites.

 Sensitisation of the student-occupants of the rooms in the ground floor of China Lodge on the necessity of using indoor residual spraying for malaria vector control was carried out 7 days prior to the study.
 Thereafter, oral consent to carry out IRS was granted by occupants of the rooms that met the criteria for selection of rooms for IRS.
 The criteria for selection of rooms to be sprayed in China Lodge Ifite-Awka were that the rooms were not treated with any insecticide 14 days prior to IRS; occupants did not apply mosquito repellent on their body or on any section of the room 14 days prior to IRS; occupants slept in the rooms on the night prior to IRS and occupants that slept in the rooms consented for IRS.
 Going by these criteria, only one room qualified for IRS at China Lodge